Milad-Akarie/injectable/README.md

  );
 ```

-### Using a register module (for third party dependencies) if you declare a module member as a method instead of a simple accessor, injectable will treat it as a factory method, meaning it will inject it's parameters as it would with a regular constructor.
+### Using a register module (for third party dependencies)

+if you declare a module member as a method instead of a simple accessor, injectable will treat it as a factory method, meaning it will inject its parameters as it would with a regular constructor.

-The same way if you annotate an injected param with `@factoryParam` injectable will treat it as a factory param.
+This is similar to how if you annotate an injected param with `@factoryParam` injectable will treat it as a factory param.

 ```dart
 @module